UC Davis Facts

 UC Davis has earned its stellar reputation through outstanding students and a breadth of academic programs, global leadership in sustainability, and a commitment to addressing society’s needs through innovative research and public service.

 - Outstanding students: UC Davis admits outstanding students and prepares them for future leadership.
-The average GPA of fall 2012 admitted freshmen was 4.05 and 3.48 for transfer students.
 The majority of UC Davis graduates pursuing a post-secondary degree attend their first- or second-choice institution.

 - Most professional schools: UC Davis is the only UC campus with professional schools in all of the following disciplines: business management, education, law, medicine, nursing and veterinary medicine.